 Industry planning activities

-Much of the rail industry’s planning for enhancements to the network is facilitated by Network Rail as part of the Long Term Planning Process (LTPP).
+Much of the rail industry’s planning for enhancements to the network is facilitated by Network Rail as part of the Long-Term Planning Process (LTPP) to develop strategic proposals for the rail network through analysis and consultation with a wide range of stakeholders.

 Industry working groups